ddterm/gnome-shell-extension-ddterm/docs/Architecture.md

 * [Preferences dialog], loaded by both application and extension.

-There is also some [reactive/Rx utility code], used by the [GJS/Gtk application] and [Preferences dialog].
+There is also some [reactive/Rx utility code], used by the [GJS/Gtk application].

 [GNOME Shell extension]: /ddterm/shell
 [GJS/Gtk application]: /ddterm/app